python-attrs/attrs/docs/why.md

 Don't get me started when you add nesting.
 If you've never run into mysterious tuples you had no idea what the hell they meant while debugging, you're much smarter than yours truly.

-Using proper classes with names and types makes program code much more readable and [comprehensible].
+Using proper classes with names and types makes program code much more readable and [comprehensible](https://arxiv.org/pdf/1304.5257.pdf).
 Especially when trying to grok a new piece of software or returning to old code after several months.